PiPaPODerik/node-gitlab-2-github/README.md

 usernames that contributed to the repository.
 You can use this with dryRun when you need to map users for the migration, but you do not know all the source usernames.

+### Dry Run Enforcement

+If the target repository has any existing issues, the dry run mode will be automatically enforced to prevent any unintended overwrites or conflicts.
+This ensures that the migration process can be safely tested without making any changes to the target repository.
+This will be forced to ensure that the migration state doesn't corrupt and issue IDs maintain the correct sequence.

 ### useIssueImportAPI

 Set to true (default) to enable using the [GitHub preview API for importing issues](https://gist.github.com/jonmagic/5282384165e0f86ef105).
 This allows setting the date for issues and comments instead of inserting an additional line in the body.